-The Company's actual capital requirements may vary significantly and will depend on many factors.
-For example, the Company plans to continue to increase its investments (i) in its clinical, sales and marketing initiatives to accelerate adoption of the Ekso robotic exoskeleton in the rehabilitation market, (ii) in its research, development and commercialization activities with respect to an Ekso robotic exoskeleton for home use, and/or (iii) in the development and commercialization of able-bodied exoskeletons for industrial use.
-Consequently, the Company will require significant additional financing in the future, which the Company intends to raise by the end of the year through corporate collaborations, public or private equity offerings, debt financings or warrant solicitations.
+Management believes the Company has sufficient resources to meet its financial obligations into September 2016.
+The Company will require significant additional financing.
+We intend to pursue opportunities to obtain additional financing in the future through public or private equity and/or debt financings, corporate collaborations or warrant solicitations.

 Sales of additional equity securities by us could result in the dilution of the interests of existing stockholders.
 There can be no assurance that financing will be available when required in sufficient amounts, on acceptable terms or at all.
-In the event that the necessary additional financing is not obtained, the Company may be required to reduce its discretionary overhead costs substantially, including research and development, general and administrative, and sales and marketing expenses or otherwise curtail operations.
+In the event that the necessary additional financing is not obtained, we may be required to reduce our discretionary overhead costs substantially, including research and development, general and administrative and sales and marketing expenses or otherwise curtail operations.